zeroc-ice/ice-demos/php/Ice/optional/README.md

+If you have not build the demos yet, please refer to the top level [php/README.md](../../README.md) file for build instructions.

 This is a PHP version of the Ice "optional" demo client.

 First, start the optional demo server, using any of the supported